priteshrnandgaonkar/priteshrnandgaonkar.github.io/_posts/2016-11-24-Details-of-CardsStack.md

 To utilise this information and give the custom layout attributes to the cards, its important to understand how the `UICollectionView` coordinates with `UICollectionViewLayout`.

-Whenever the cardlayout of the `UICollectionView` is invalidated `UICollectionView` calls the following methods in the given order
+Whenever the cardlayout of the `UICollectionView` is invalidated, system calls the following methods in the given order

 * `func prepare()`
 * `func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]?` (called manytimes)